 I started to feel as though Tammy didn’t care at all that I was killing myself to provide for our growing family.
 She was distant, so I was distant.
-We call this season “living parallel lives”.
+We call this season “living parallel lives.”
 We spent a lot of time together physically, but emotionally, we were miles apart.
 Intimacy was present, but it wasn’t intimate.
 Our home would definitely not be described as peaceful.
+We didn't know how to have a healthy Christian marriage.
 We needed a change!

 Thankfully, the cycle of unmet expectations finally stopped.
 The following verses brought transformation.

 Galatians 5:22-23, “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”